 XR dedicated PDCCH Monitoring Window

-In this section, we capture the evaluation results for XR dedicated PDCCH monitoring window scheme with PDCCH skipping and go-to-sleep.
-In this scheme, XR dedicated PDCCH monitoring window/cycle is defined, which is disassociated with DRX configuration, but aligned with XR traffic pattern.
+In this section, we capture the evaluation results for dynamic scheduling of XR specific dedicated PDCCH monitoring window scheme with PDCCH skipping and go-to-sleep.
+In this scheme, XR dedicated PDCCH monitoring window/cycle is defined, which is disassociated with the DRX configuration, but aligned with XR traffic pattern.
+Dynamic scheduling with XR specific dedicated PDCCH monitoring window scheme would have UE monitor PDCCH in the given window in both within Active time and outside Active Time when DRX is configured.

 Table 125 Summary of source specific data for XR dedicated PDCCH Monitoring Window, FR1, InH, VR